-- may share information relating to your application and your business/investment activities in Victoria with the Department of Immigration and Border Protection
+- may share information relating to your application and your business/investment activities in Victoria with the Department of Home Affairs

 - reserves the right to make direct contact with you in relation to your application or related matters; this may include contact from the Commissioner of a Victorian Government Business Office to discuss potential assistance in relation to business/investment activity in Victoria

-- has no legal authority to deal with visa matters and will not advocate to the Department of Immigration and Border Protection or the Migration Review Tribunal on your behalf
+- has no legal authority to deal with visa matters and will not advocate to the Department of Home Affairs or the Migration Review Tribunal on your behalf

 - does not endorse any investment made, or any business activity undertaken, by you nor does it accept liability for any financial loss, cost or expense incurred as a result of any business decision, business activities or investments made by any person in any way connected with your application or otherwise.